Skip to navigation Skip to main content

 How major gaming apps plan their marketing spend

-At Remerge, we’re seeing that the most sophisticated mobile gaming companies in the industry are realizing the true value of retargeting their lapsed users.
+At Remerge, we’re seeing that the most sophisticated mobile gaming companies are realizing the true value of retargeting their lapsed users.
 As a result, they are adding more budget and segmentation layers to their marketing plans.

 Pitfalls of the day 7 retargeting trend

-Waiting 7 days before retargeting a new user is a carryover from UA campaigns, with marketers believing that these users will organically convert during the first week after the install.
-While this may have been true in the early days of mobile advertising, the overall depth and possibilities of the app market have grown over the last five or so years.
+Waiting 7 days before retargeting a new user is a carryover from UA campaigns, as marketers believe these users will organically convert during the first week after the install.
+While this may have been true in the early days of mobile advertising, the overall depth and possibilities of the app market have grown.

 Focus on early retention strategies

-We tend to see a significant drop in user retention between days 3-4 for certain sub-categories such as role-playing-games, with some of these apps losing almost half of their newly acquired users by day 4.
-This is a considerable chunk of once interested players who could now be enjoying, and spending money in, a competitor’s game.
+We see a significant drop in user retention between days 3-4 for certain sub-categories, such as role-playing games, with some of these apps losing almost half of their newly acquired users by day 4.
+This is a considerable chunk of once interested players who could now be enjoying and spending money in a competitor’s game.
 Marketers must remind a user why they downloaded an app in the first place.
 From there, they can target the user with messaging that will retain the conversion and push them further down the funnel towards becoming a loyal and paying customer.

 Our gaming clients have seen some of their best results when implementing early retention strategies that aim to convert users from as early as 1-2 days lapsed.
 These campaigns focus on areas like running creatives and messaging for special features, offering bonus rewards, and promoting login streaks.
 Building a connection with your user base from the moment of install will help establish future engagement and in-app revenue.